tvganesh/WhatsupWatson/README.md

 package.json
 This file is required by the Node.js environment.
 It specifies this Node.js project name, dependencies, and other configurations of your Node.js application.

+For details on this project and similar post please visit  my blog https://gigadom.wordpress.com/